mrlesmithjr/dotfiles/README.md

 :BundleInstall
 ```

-## Some Example Plugins/bundles and etc.
+## Some Example Plugins/bundles and etc

 - [`pathogen`](https://github.com/tpope/vim-pathogen) - Manage your
     `runtimepath` with ease.